Skip to content ↓

 The National curriculum for science aims to ensure that all pupils:

-- Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry, and physics
+• Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry, and physics

-- Develop understanding of the nature, processes, and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.
+• Develop understanding of the nature, processes, and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.

-- Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future
+• Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future

 Implementation:

-In Key Stage 3, students follow the Activate course, which is taught exclusively by specialist science teachers.
 Both Years 7 & 8 have a top set for science; with the remaining classes being taught as mixed ability groups.
-The creation of the top set is to stretch and challenge students, preparing them for the separate science pathways available at High School.
+The creation of the top set is to stretch and challenge pupils, preparing them for the separate science pathways available at High School.
 There are assessments at the end of every topic, which test the knowledge, understanding and applications of science; and incorporate low level questions through to higher order thinking skills.
-Alongside this, the science department has been working closely with the local High Schools to ensure that the mathematical and investigative skills required for GCSE science are taught at St Johns CofE Middle School Academy.
+Alongside this, the science department has been working closely with the local High Schools to ensure that the mathematical and investigative skills required for GCSE science are taught at St Johns CofE Middle School Academy, thereby supporting their transition in Year 9.

 Autumn Term